 This difference suggests either that physiological adjustment occurs during the life of a tree or that the populations found in wetland areas have adapted to that environment.
 “As a result, we reach an extreme in which species are exclusive to wetland areas or only occur in upland areas,” added the FAPESP scholarship holder.

 The duration of flooding in wetland areas varies considerably from one year to the next.
-"When floods are shorter and less intense, the composition of the tree species pool resembles that found in upland areas.
+“When floods last less and are less intense, the composition of the tree species pool resembles that found in upland areas.
 However, once these species have developed flood tolerance, even if it is initially a low level of tolerance, the flood provides an opportunity for them to colonize new waterlogged areas.
-This can lead to specialization in wetlands by some individuals, which become different from upland individuals," Freire Silva said.
+This can lead to specialization in wetlands by some individuals, which become different from upland individuals,” Freire Silva said.

 Trees may become increasingly flood tolerant or evolve new forms of seed dispersal via water or fish.
 “Species diversity grows over thousands of years, increasing the variety of niches available,” he noted.